 If students will be changing their regular end of day plan, parents should enter the change in the Pick Up Patrol program prior to 2:30pm.
 A change in bus, pick up person, walk or ride, or any other event should be indicated.
 If a parent is going to be late in picking up a student after school, please call the office.
 Sometimes students become frightened if parents are not here on time.
-Any changes pertaining to bus switches parents need to call Kobussen.
+Any changes pertaining to bus switches need to be made by calling Kobussen.